Rondebosch East

-Rondebosch East is a residential suburb of Cape Town, South Africa, about 7 km south-east of the city centre.
-As the name suggests, it is located to the east of the neighbouring suburb of Rondebosch. it had a population of approximately 4,600 people in an area of just over 1 km2.
-A large common, similar to but smaller than nearby Rondebosch Common, is located in the center of the suburb.
+Rondebosch East is a residential suburb in Cape Town, South Africa, about 7 km south-east of the city centre.
+As the name suggests, it is located to the east of the neighboring suburb of Rondebosch (separated by the M5 freeway).
+As of 2001 it had a population of approximately 4,600 people in an area of just over 1 km2.
+A large common, similar to but smaller than Rondebosch Common, is located in the center of the suburb.

 Governance

 Rondebosch East lies within ward 60 of the City of Cape Town metropolitan municipality; the current ward councillor is Mark Kleinschmidt of the Democratic Alliance.
 The ward in turn forms part of the Athlone & District Subcouncil.

 Geography

 Rondebosch East borders on Athlone to the north and east, Crawford to the east, Lansdowne to the south, and Rondebosch to the west.
 The boundaries of the area recognised as Rondebosch East in the 2001 Census lie along the M5 freeway (Kromboom Parkway), Mosman Road, the Cape Flats Railway Line, and Lawson Road.
 It is largely flat, located as it is on the sandy Cape Flats, and is elevated less than 20 m above sea level.